Belief Before Proof: A Transition Skill for Physicians

 Borrowing belief also helps.

-Often, others believe in us more than we believe in ourselves.
+Often, other people believe in us more than we believe in ourselves.

 I leaned heavily on others’ belief in me early on.